SupriseMahlalela/FUTURE_DS_02/README.md

 ## Tools to be used
 * we will use pandas and numpy for our dataframes and to load our data into a working environment.
 *  We will use jupyter notebook for exploratory data analysis.
-*  we will use Seaborn, Matplotlib, and pyplot for ou data visualisation
+*  we will use Seaborn, Matplotlib, and pyplot for ou data visualisation.
 * Power Bi for our report or live dashboard.
 * Github for continous intergration and documentation.